kshafiee/uipathtakehome/README.md

 Q. How to upgrade the Kubernetes cluster version from one version to another?

-A. My preference is to upgrade the EKS cluster using AWS CLI and NOT Terraform:
+A. My preference is to upgrade the EKS cluster using AWS CLI and NOT Terraform primarily for the purpose preenting any accidental deletion and re-creation of the entire cluster and its dependent resources:
     aws eks update-cluster-version --name &lt;cluster-name&gt; --kubernetes-version 1.24 --region &lt;region&gt;

 In addition to the control plan upgrade, the EKS worker nodes and core components (add-ons) also need to be upgraded.
 As the last step the tooling, i.e., kubectl version, also need to be updated.